While we were in Rome with Google Earth, we saw a pizzeria on every corner.

 - Create a math lesson based on nutrition information labels for pizza.
 Here is data for Pizza Hut’s pizza in particular, and here is Atlanta Bread Company, for comparison.
 Have students try out search engines to find nutrition data for their favorite brands of pizza, and chart the differences.
 Take it a step further and calculate the values for homemade pizza, using recipes the kids bring in from home.
 Do you see a science fair project in the making here?

-- High school geometry with a pizza theme.
+- High school math with a pizza theme.

 - National Geographic’s lesson on The Geography of Pizza has economics points as well.